Newspaper vending machine

 A newspaper vending machine or newspaper rack is a vending machine designed to distribute newspapers.
 Newspaper vending machines are used worldwide, and they are often one of the main distribution methods for newspaper publishers.

 According to the Newspaper Association of America, in recent times in the United States, circulation via newspaper vending machines has dropped significantly: in 1996, around 46% of single-sale newspapers were sold in newspaper boxes, and in 2014, only 20% of newspapers were sold in the boxes.
-It is believed that as of 2025 than 0.5% of newspapers are now sold out of vending machines.
+It is believed that as of 2025, less than 0.5% of newspapers are now sold out of vending machines.

 History

 The coin operated newspaper vending machine was invented in 1947 by inventor George Thiemeyer Hemmeter.
 Hemmeter's company, the Serven Vendor Company, was based in Berkeley, California, and had been making rural mail tubes and honor racks.
 The new invention could be adjusted to accept coins of different denominations (depending on the cost of the paper sold).
 The newspaper rack was able to be used with one hand, and took around 30 seconds to dispense a paper.
 Two models, one with a capacity for 1,250 pages of newsprint, the other 2,500 pages, were brought into production initially.
 By 1987, over one million machines had been distributed.

 One of the most popular newsrack manufacturers is Kaspar, a Shiner, Texas–based wire works company famous for their "Sho-Racks".

 The first newspaper machine that accepts Bitcoin as a payment method has been in operation since March 6, 2024.
 On the left side of the machine there is a display behind a flap that shows a QR code.
 This code is scanned using a smartphone with a Bitcoin Lightning wallet installed.
 After successful payment, the user receives a four-digit PIN from the payment server.
 This PIN is entered into the payment terminal of the newspaper machine via the touch display.
 Once entered, the flap is unlocked and the newspaper can be removed.
 The newspaper machine only requires a power supply, for example in the form of a battery, and does not rely on an internet connection.